 - Alexa, ask Virtual Nurse how to cure a headache

-- Alexa, ask Virtual Nurse what to do if i’m bleeding
+- Alexa, ask Virtual Nurse what to do if I’m bleeding

 We plan to build two companion apps on both Android & iOS for Virtual Nurse which connects directly to Virtual Nurse on Alexa & Google Assistant (via account linking).
 This would then allow us to integrate third-party API’s and services into the app i.e. Fitbit API, product recommendations.
 It would also provide a user with an easy way of entering complex data such as age, weight, height, BMI, medications, medication reminders, medical appointments and illnesses etc.

 We would then like to use this data to provide users with more tailored information via Alexa and Google Home.
-For example, we would like a user to be able to ask Virtual Nurse if they can take a specific medication based on what medications they are currently taking and if it’s something which conflicts with an existing medication, Virtual Nurse will inform and warn the user.
+For example, we would like a user to be able to ask Virtual Nurse if they can take a specific medication based on what medications they are currently taking and if it’s something that conflicts with an existing medication, Virtual Nurse will inform and warn the user.

-Alongside medication conflicts, we are also experimenting with voice based symptom checkers for both Hay fever and pregnancy symptoms as well as medication and appointment reminders.
+Alongside medication conflicts, we are also experimenting with voice-based symptom checkers for both Hay fever and pregnancy symptoms as well as medication and appointment reminders.
 Which is something we plan to integrate into Virtual Nurse in the coming months.

 We don’t work for the National Health Service (NHS) and we are not affiliated with them.
 Our team utilise NHS Digital’s content and public API in order to provide the highest possible quality of content to our users.

 HOW DOES IT LEARN?